tutorcruncher/timecruncher/_posts/2014-04-07-why-tutoring-matters.md

 ---
 layout: post
-title:  Why Tutoring Matters
+title:  "Why Tutoring Matters"
 permalink: why-tutoring-matters
 ---
+In London, 43% of students use a

+### private tutor

-In London, 43% of students use a ** private tutor ** , but knowing when to approach a tuition agency for extra help can be tricky.
+ , but knowing when to
+approach a tuition agency for extra help can be tricky.
 There’s no doubt that one-to-one support can increase confidence and boost a student’s grades but timing is often a major factor in getting the most out of private tuition.